 The information in this report is based on one-on-one usability studies.

-In total, 24 participants tested customization features on 7 websites.
+Representative users tested customization features on 7 websites.
 Users also tested websites with no customization to allow us to compare the user experience among different approaches.

 Purchase an individual license if the report or video will only be used by one person.